 I was previously employed as an Associate Scientist at the National Center for Atmospheric Research in the Aviation Applications Program located at the Research Applications Lab and I remain as a part-time consultant for the program.
 My work at NCAR has included improving weather model microphysics, writin

-He is an Associate Scientist at the National Center for Atmospheric Research in the Aviation Applications Program located at the Research Applications Lab where he works as a consultant.
-His work at NCAR includes improving weather model microphysics, writing weather detection algorithms, testing new atmospheric instrumentation, and developing new aviation products and models in conjunction with the Federal Aviation Administration (FAA), National Severe Storm Laboratories (NSSL), and the National Aeronautics and Space Administration (NASA).
-He recently received a nomination and appointment to the American Meteorological Society’s Measurements Committee.
+g weather detection algorithms, testing new atmospheric instrumentation, and developing new aviation products and models in conjunction with the Federal Aviation Administration (FAA), National Severe Storm Laboratories (NSSL), and the National Aeronautics and Space Administration (NASA).

-Andrew is also a severe weather enthusiast and storm chases in his free time in addition to tracking severe weather systems via radar, satellite, and ground measurement systems.
-To date, he has seen hundreds of severe storms and a large number of tornadoes including the El Reno, Oklahoma tornado of 2013 which is the largest on record at 2.6 miles wide.
+I am also a severe weather enthusiast and storm chase with the University of Queensland hail research team in Queensland Australia.
+I storm chase in the United States in my free time with a goal slightly different than intercepting hail, tornadoes.
+To date, I have seen hundreds of severe storms and a large number of tornadoes including the El Reno, Oklahoma tornado of 2013 which is the largest on record at 2.6 miles wide.

 I am always happy to talk about weather, do school presentations, or take part in collaborations so make sure that you reach out on my contact page if you’d like to discuss anything!